TheZoidMaster/Hivemind/README.md

 -   Multiple input and output plugins (think Discord reader, Twitch chatter, whatever)
 -   A core "brain" that plans and decides what to say or do next
+-   Logic modules that help manage emotions and time-based events
--   Filters that give the AI personality, mood swings, and generally makes it do what you want
+-   Filters that give the AI personality, mood swings, and generally make it do what you want
 -   Short-term memory so it can yap about that mean Twitch comment on Discord
 -   Modular tools and executors so it can actually do stuff outside its internal loop